 16. Make your emails mobile-responsive

-failing to optimize your email layout would lead to lower open rates.
-If they do manage to open them, [but] your email layout is all over the place due to incompatibility with mobile devices, readers would just delete them without getting to read your message.
+“Failing to optimize your email layout would lead to lower open rates.
+If they do manage to open them, [but] your email layout is all over the place due to incompatibility with mobile devices, readers would delete them without getting to read your message,” Ed Cravo, Co-founder and Head of Marketing of Groundbreaker, told InboxAlly,

 17. Use feedback in email campaigns

-Another logical step to improve your segmented email campaigns and increase the open rate is to gauge how well your target audience receives your emails.
+Another logical step is to gauge how well your target audience receives your emails.

-You may also leave your readers the opportunity to submit open-ended feedback or just gauge customer satisfaction or loyalty by asking: “How likely would you recommend us to a friend.
+You may also leave your readers the opportunity to submit open-ended feedback or gauge customer satisfaction or loyalty by asking: “How likely would you recommend us to a friend?
 All you have to do is click on a number.”
-Then, provide numbers 1 to 10, as an example.
+Then, provide numbers one to 10 as an example.

 18. Have an unsubscribe link in all your emails